Skip to main content

 As part of a comprehensive reimagination of the North Gallery in December 2021, a mural on the area’s south wall pays tribute to the diverse communities and lesser-known individuals who helped shape and have significantly impacted Las Vegas cultural history.

-Designed and installed by the Las Vegas-based couple Nanda Sharif-pour and Ali Fathollahi, the Las Vegas Luminaries mural measures an expansive 808 sq. ft and features a diverse, dedicated and sometimes overlooked cast of icons including pioneering showgirls, heartthrob headliners, champions of civil rights, dazzling designers and more.
+Designed and installed by the Las Vegas-based artist couple Nanda Sharif-pour and Ali Fathollahi, the Las Vegas Luminaries mural measures an expansive 808 sq. ft and features a diverse, dedicated and sometimes overlooked cast of icons including pioneering showgirls, heartthrob headliners, champions of civil rights, dazzling designers and more.
 The mural also gives a nod to those keeping the longstanding craft of neon bending alive to ensure our city continues to glow.
 As a public educational tool, the mural is available for public viewing for free 24/7 and includes a QR code for visitors to get more information on the 11 icons of Las Vegas’ cultural history and underrepresented communities depicted.

 NORTH GALLERY

-Home to the immersive audiovisual show, Brilliant! and the Las Vegas Luminaries mural on its exterior wall, the North Gallery includes various other educational elements and 115 signs.
-Brilliant’s! creator, Craig Winslow, virtually greets guests on a 65-inch monitor to explain how he uses a process he calls augmented restoration to digitally trace every sign, bulb by bulb, tube by tube, to bring them back to life.
+Home to the immersive audiovisual show, Brilliant!
+Jackpot and the Las Vegas Luminaries mural on its exterior wall, the North Gallery includes various other educational elements and 115 signs.
+Brilliant!
+Jackpot’s creator, Craig Winslow, virtually greets guests on a 65-inch monitor to explain how he uses a process he calls augmented restoration to digitally trace every sign, bulb by bulb, tube by tube, to bring them back to life.
 The artwork is then projected back onto the signs creating 360 degrees of light and sound transporting guests back into vintage Las Vegas.

 LAS VEGAS SIGNS PROJECT

 In 2009, the stretch of Las Vegas Boulevard between Sahara Avenue and Washington Avenue became one of only three urban streets in the United States to be named a Federal Scenic Byway by the U.S. Department of Transportation.
-The Las Vegas Signs Project, a partnership between The Neon Museum and the City of Las Vegas, aims to install restored signs from the museum’s collection along this area in the heart of downtown Las Vegas.
+The Las Vegas Signs Project, a partnership between The Neon Museum and the City of Las Vegas, aims to install restored signs from the Museum’s collection to reintroduce neon into the heart of downtown Las Vegas.
+The Neon Museum has also partnered with the Regional Transportation Commission (RTC) by installing the 5th Street Liquor sign at Garces Street and Casino Center Boulevard, in front of the Downtown Transportation Center; and the Landmark Hotel sign was installed on Paradise Road near the site of the imploded casino.

 In 1996, the Caballero on a Palomino sign from the Hacienda Hotel (also known as the Horse and Rider) was the first sign restored and installed as public art as part of the Fremont Street sign gallery at the corner of Fremont St. and Las Vegas Blvd.
 Today, it joins 14 other restored neon signs currently on display as part of the Las Vegas Signs project, which include: the Silver Slipper, the Bow & Arrow Motel and Binion’s Horseshoe, installed in 2009 near the La Concha Visitors’ Center at the McWilliams Avenue intersection; and the Society Cleaners, the Lucky Cuss Hotel and the Normandie Hotel were added in 2012 at the Ogden Street intersection.
-Additionally, the 5th Street Liquor sign was installed at Garces Street and Casino Center Boulevard, in front of the Downtown Transportation Center; and the Landmark Hotel sign was installed on Paradise Road near the site of the imploded casino.
+In 2023, The Domino Motel, Clark Inn Motel, Golden Inn Motel and Lone Palm Motel signs were added to the Scenic Byway.
 The City of Las Vegas also has three historic signs from its collection displayed alongside pieces from The Neon Museum.

 SIGN ACQUISITIONS

-In recognition of their historic and artistic value to the Las Vegas community, local businesses, private donors and various organizations have generously donated all of the signs in The Neon Museum’s collection, which includes over 800 individual pieces from over 200 properties.
+In recognition of their historic and artistic value to the Las Vegas community, local businesses, private donors and various organizations have generously donated a portion of the signs in The Neon Museum’s collection, which includes over 800 individual pieces from more than 200 properties.
 With the generous support of the Molasky Family, The Neon Museum added the Barbara Molasky Acquisition Fund to purchase historical artifacts, signage, and ephemera, and allows us to grow our fine art collection.
-The Museum also maintains a growing roster of venues that have promised signs to the collection should the properties be demolished.
-In addition, The Neon Museum supports and collaborates with local businesses taking measures to preserve, rather than replace, vintage neon signage.
+25 percent of the collection is on loan from the historic sign design company YESCO, who is also a frequent partner and collaborator of The Museum’s.

 PHOTOGRAPHY